DemonDia/SPM_G5T4_dev/README.md

 python MainTest.py
 ```
 Note:
+- Make sure you are inside the Backend folder before running the backend API and its test scripts
 - cd Tests: you go to the path of the Tests folder
-- NOTE: before you run your test file inside the 'Tests' folder, ensure your main.py is running__
+- IMPORTANT: before you run your test file inside the 'Tests' folder, ensure your main.py is running